-- Ensuring that the facility remains below the lesser of: (a) 50% of the maximum limits capacity (based on patrons only) for the outdoor space that is permitted to open; or (b) the capacity based on the ability the number of Personnel and patrons to that can comply with the Social Distancing Requirements; - Signage regarding Social Distancing Requirements (to include at least six feet of distance, handwashing/sanitizer practices, Face Covering policy); - Ensuring Personnel and patrons wear Face Coverings at all times, unless they are specifically exempted from the Face Covering requirements in Health Officer Order

-No. C19 12d, issued on December 22, 2020C19-12, as that order may be amended from time to time;

-- Ticketing booths and payment systems; - Personnel safety precautions; - Compliance with applicable Health Officer directives (e.g. regarding Food and beverage concessions, and retail gift shops); - Monitoring and limiting patrons to ensure physical distancing between members of different Households; - Paths of travel through the establishment and wayfinding signage; - Sanitation for restrooms; - Tours and audio self-tour equipment; - Coat/personal property check services; - Sanitation for high-touch surfaces and areas; and - Closing interactive exhibits or modifying those exhibits to prevent common touching. - Interactive exhibits (cleaning and disinfecting interactive exhibits at minimum daily or at industry standards if more frequent; and ensuring proper hand hygiene before and after interactive exhibits through presence of hand hygiene stations).
+- Ensuring that the facility remains below the lesser of: (a) 50% of the maximum capacity (based on patrons only) for the outdoor space that is permitted to open; or (b) the capacity based on the ability of Personnel and patrons to comply with the Social Distancing Requirements; - Signage regarding Social Distancing Requirements (to include at least six feet of distance, handwashing/sanitizer practices, Face Covering policy); - Ensuring Personnel and patrons wear Face Coverings at all times, unless they are specifically exempted from the Face Covering requirements in Health Officer Order No. C19-12d, issued on December 22, 2020, as that order may be amended from time to time: - Ticketing booths and payment systems; - Personnel safety precautions; - Compliance with applicable Health Officer directives (e.g. regarding Food and beverage concessions, and retail gift shops); - Monitoring and limiting patrons to ensure physical distancing between members of different Households; - Paths of travel through the establishment and wayfinding signage; - Sanitation for restrooms; - Tours and audio self-tour equipment; - Coat/personal property check services; - Sanitation for high-touch surfaces and areas; and - Closing interactive exhibits or modifying those exhibits to prevent common touching.

-Subject to the advance written approval of the Health Officer or the Health Officer's designee, the zoo may resume operating its outdoor spaces for visits by the public according to the terms of the approved plan-at the lesser of: (a) 50% of the maximum capacity for the outdoor space that is permitted to open; or (b) the capacity based on the ability of Personnel and patrons to comply with the Social Distancing Requirements, consistent with the approved plan, including any conditions to approval of the Health Officer or the Health Officer's designee.
+Subject to the advance written approval of the Health Officer or the Health Officer's designee, the zoo may resume operating its outdoor spaces for visits by the public according to the terms of the approved plan at the lesser of: (a) 50% of the maximum capacity for the outdoor space that is permitted to open; or (b) the capacity based on the ability of Personnel and patrons to comply with the Social Distancing Requirements, consistent with the approved plan, including any conditions to approval of the Health Officer or the Health Officer's designee.

-(Added July 13, 2020; Non-substantive revisions August 14, 2020; Suspended December 4, 2020; Reinstated with non-substantive revisions January 27, 2021); Revised March 23, 2021)
+(Added July 13, 2020; Non-substantive revisions August 14, 2020; Suspended December 4, 2020; Reinstated with non-substantive revisions January 27, 2021)